zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-2.md

 Before watching this webinar recording you should [watch the first webinar in the series][fundi-week-1] and install some software, see below for details.

-**Workstation Requirements**: Viewers should have a workstation for the webinar.
-The following operating systems have been tested as workstation systems with the hands on exercises:
+**Workstation Requirements**: The following operating systems have been tested as workstation systems with the hands on exercises:

 - Windows 7
 - Mac OS X 10.7.3+